Do the Digit Insurance

 • This enhances blood flow and controls the heart rate and lungs as well.

-• People willing to reduce their ground reaction forces can choose this exercise because it reduces muscle dysfunction or pain.
+• People willing to reduce ground reaction forces can choose this exercise because it reduces muscle dysfunction or pain.

 3. Dancing